AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Fey Races/Darkseers/Gnome.md

 #Race #Fey
 - - -
-**Ability Score Increase:** Your Intelligence score increases by 2 and your Wisdom score increases by 1.
+**Racial Attribute Bonus:** Your Intelligence score increases by 2 and your Wisdom score increases by 1.
 **Age:** Mature at early teens, live about 80 years.
 **Size:** Small.
 **Creature Type:** Fey.